seal331/hidens-website/README.md

 ENABLE_LOGGING = False (Default is false.
 Logs every connection to the server in the terminal ouput.
 Set this to true if you want this.)
 SERVE_STATIC = False (Default is false.
 If you want to serve static content such as CSS stylesheets or images, set this to True)
 SERVE_STORAGE = False (Default is false.
-If you want to serve items in storage such as installers, set this to True)
+If you want to serve items in storage such as installers, set this to True) TARGET_HOST = hiden.ooguy.com (Default is hiden.ooguy.com.
+It's meant for SSL/TLS verification, although I have not verified if this works properly yet.)
 ```

 After that, run the site with "python runserver.py".